Vnet

 Coverage

-The ByteDance-VNET deal in China, involving 500MW of capacity, signifies a new playbook for financing and deploying gigawatt-scale AI infrastructure, potentially setting a standard for future large-scale projects.
+The ByteDance-VNET deal in China may represent the emerging playbook for financing and deploying gigawatt-scale AI infrastructure, highlighting a new approach to large-scale deployment.

 Nscale secured a $1.4 billion GPU-backed loan across Europe, signaling the rise of hardware-backed private credit as a key financing mechanism for the expansion of AI infrastructure.